Configure Emergency Debris Management

 Load data from a shapefile or file geodatabase

 Applications included in the Emergency Debris Management solution can leverage authoritative operational layers for debris management already managed by your organization.
-Existing GIS layers for debris work areas or routes, debris management sites, debris removal providers, and critical infrastructure can be appended into the corresponding layers within the solution.
+Existing GIS layers for debris work areas or routes, debris management sites, debris removal providers, and critical infrastructure can be appended to the corresponding layers within the solution.
 Review the layers provided with the solution and determine what source data you want to load.
 Then, load your existing data into the layers provided with the solution before sharing maps or apps.

 To load data from a shapefile or file geodatabase, complete the following steps: